numerodix/purelyjs/README.rst

 The composition of a typical Javascript application tends to be a mix of library/framework code (jQuery, Backbone, Angular.js etc) and application specific code.
 Frameworks provide many hooks that allow the programmer to customize their behavior, which is accomplished through callbacks.
-Very often a callback needs pieces of application state to work, so it captures variables in its scope (and that makes it a closure).

 This tight coupling between the application and the framework makes it hard to unit test the application logic (the framework is generally known to work well